-A) Discipline incidents through the year must be documented in the Faculty Journal on Canvas for all students.

-B) Regular communications between teachers and families regarding behaviors and need to be also documented.
+- A) Discipline incidents through the year must be documented in the manner determined by the Principal. - B) Regular communications between teachers and families regarding behaviors also shall be documented.

 Duties

 Faculty members are assigned duties to help in the facilitation of FBCS operating smoothly.
 Duty schedules are distributed at the beginning of each trimester.
 If a faculty member is not able to fulfill assigned duties, it is that person's responsibility to find someone else to cover the duty and notify administration of the change.
 If a faculty member is absent, his or her substitute is responsible for assigned duties unless covered by another faculty member.